 Dichroic lamps are used in dermatology and aesthetics for procedures like hair removal and skin rejuvenation.
 These lamps emit specific wavelengths of light to target melanin or blood vessels, making them effective in various cosmetic treatments.
 While they have a niche application, they offer precision and efficiency in specific dermatological procedures.

-Oncology stands as the largest segment within the photomedicine technology market.
-Photodynamic therapy (PDT), in particular, is gaining prominence in the treatment of various cancers, including skin cancers like basal cell carcinoma and actinic keratosis.
+Aesthetics and dermatology lead the market with around 35.6% of the market share in 2024.
+In oncology, photodynamic therapy (PDT), in particular, is gaining prominence in the treatment of various cancers, including skin cancers like basal cell carcinoma and actinic keratosis.
 PDT involves the administration of photosensitizing agents followed by targeted light exposure to destroy cancer cells.
 The increasing acceptance and efficacy of PDT in cancer treatment have made it a dominant force within the market, offering patients less invasive and more targeted therapeutic options.

 Aesthetics and dermatology include applications like hair removal, tattoo removal, skin resurfacing, and treatment for various skin conditions.
 Photomedicine technologies, such as laser therapy and light-based procedures, are widely used in this field to provide patients with non-invasive and effective solutions for cosmetic enhancement and skin health.